Dietmar Wittmann: Biography

 Wittmann was born on June 16, 1940, in Duisburg, Germany, and educated in France and Germany before starting medical school in Hamburg, Germany.
-He studied Medicine at the medical schools of Hamburg, Düsseldorf, and the University of California San Francisco Medical School.
+He studied medicine at the medical schools of Hamburg, Düsseldorf, and the University of California San Francisco Medical School.
 He graduated summa cum laude from the University of Hamburg.
-Two years later Wittmann defended a Ph.D. thesis in Neurophysiology/Toxicology at the University of Düsseldorf on the affinity of carbon monoxide to hemoglobin of various laboratory animals and men.
+Two years later Wittmann defended a Ph.D. thesis in neurophysiology and toxicology at the University of Düsseldorf on the affinity of carbon monoxide to hemoglobin of various laboratory animals and men.

 Following medical school he continued his surgical training in Hamburg, Philadelphia, Annaba, Algeria, (Mission Chirurgicale de la République Fédérale d' Allemagne) to become Board certified General Surgeon and after an additional two years, a Board certified Unfallchirurg (surgeon for soft tissue, visceral and orthopedic trauma).In 1988, after organizing an International Congress in Hamburg, Germany, with the sole topic of intra-abdominal infection and founding the Surgical Infection Society - Europe, he accepted a position as professor of surgery at the Medical College of Wisconsin.